w3bdev1/planets-api/README.md

 # Planets API
-Simple RESTful API for Solar System Planets.
+Simple RESTful API for our Solar System Planets.

 ### How to Use
 - For all planets data, hit at `/all` endpoint.
 - For specific planet data, hit at `/<planet-name>` endpoint.
 For example `/earth`.
-(Planet name in lowercase)
+- Planet name is not case-sensitive. `/urANUS` is a valid endpoint.

 ### Data Sources
 - For data related to Planets